 The show aired on Tuesday 10th October but is now available online.

 KLG Rutland was recently featured on the second series of ITV’s Love Your Home & Garden.
-We donated a state of the art conservatory for the first episode of the new series, that saw Alan Titchmarsh and team working on the home and garden of Mansfield mother and son Benita and Josh.
+We donated a state-of-the-art conservatory for the first episode of the new series, which saw Alan Titchmarsh and team working on the home and garden of Mansfield’s mother and son Benita and Josh.

 15-year-old Josh is wheelchair-bound and suffers from multiple disabilities.
 The goal of Alan and his team was to open up Benita and Josh’s home and garden to make them more accessible.
 By redesigning the outdoor space and installing an accessible, state of the art conservatory that would open up the kitchen at the back of the house, Benita and Josh could enjoy more freedom around the whole property.

 KLG Rutland became involved with the project thanks to the show’s commitment to working with local suppliers.
 Our focus on high quality, spacious conservatories for homes in the Nottingham and Derby area made us a good fit for the project’s requirements.

 To create the perfect home for Benita and Josh, they chose a Nottingham-made conservatory that would provide easy access to the garden at the same time as housing a larger kitchen.
 Its light and views out to the garden were a crucial part of Alan’s plan for that whole part of the house.